codexfelis/paws-demo/README.md

 ## Getting started

-[Use this template](https://github.com/codexfelis/paws) in GitHub, or read the [deployed documentation](https://paws.codexfelis.dev).
-This is also a demo site - you can see the content [in this repository too](https://github.com/codexfelis/paws/tree/main/src/routes/blog).
+[Use this template](https://github.com/codexfelis/paws-template) in GitHub, or read the [deployed documentation](https://paws.codexfelis.dev) on this site.
+This demo site is built with Paws - you can see the code [in this repository](https://github.com/codexfelis/paws-demo).

 Get up and running with this site really fast!
 For an [opinionated quickstart](https://paws.codexfelis.dev/blog/initial-setup), you need to have

-- clicked "use this template" in [GitHub](https://github.com/codexfelis/paws), so you have your own copy of this repository, and cloned it to your own computer
+- clicked "use this template" in [GitHub](https://github.com/codexfelis/paws-template), so you have your own copy of this repository, and cloned it to your own computer
 - set up a free account on Netlify ready for [deployment](https://paws.codexfelis.dev/blog/deployment) (other static site hosting options are fine if you know how)